-For additional discussion and information regarding the Bank's LIBOR-indexed financial instruments that mature after December 31, 2021, see Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition - Potential LIBOR Phase-Out on page 59 of this report.
+For recent developments regarding the cessation of LIBOR, see Risk Factors beginning on page 24 of this report.
+For additional discussion and the maturities of the Bank's LIBOR-indexed financial instruments, see Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition - LIBOR Phase-Out on page 60 of this report.